-This strategy will help to protect and restore of our nature over the next 50 years.
-Te Koiroa o te Koiora sets out ideas for an ambitious plan that will help everyone protect it.
+The biodiversity strategy in Te Koiroa o te Koiora proposed for consultation was to help protect and restore our nature over the next 50 years.
+Te Koiroa o te Koiora set out ideas for an ambitious plan that will help everyone protect it.

 A starting point for any strategy is a vision of the future different from today.
 Te Koiroa o te Koiora reflects the idea that humans are part of nature and that it’s vital to restore our connection with it.
-We need your feedback on what you think of the proposed vision.
+We asked for your feedback on what you thought of the proposed vision.

 Nature in Aotearoa is healthy, abundant, and thriving.
 Current and future generations connect with nature, restore it, and are restored by it.

 This is to help New Zealand become a place where:

 - ecosystems are healthy and resilient